Nmbrs/tf-modules/azure/service_bus/README.md

 ## How to use it?

 The module always provisions a private endpoint for the service bus namespace (`namespace` subresource).
-Every caller must supply `network_settings` and `private_dns_zone_ids.namespace`.
-The `firewall_settings` variable is optional and defaults to a private-only posture (no public network access, no allowed subnets, trusted-service bypass enabled) — omit it entirely to use the defaults, or override specific fields as shown in the Premium-with-VNet-rules example.
+Every caller must supply `private_endpoint_settings` (the PEP subnet ID + DNS zone ID).
+The `firewall_settings` variable is optional and defaults to a secure-by-default posture (no public network access, no allowed subnets, trusted-service bypass enabled) — omit it entirely to use the defaults, or override specific fields as shown in the Premium-with-VNet-rules example.
 The examples below assume the relevant subnet and the `privatelink.servicebus.windows.net` DNS zone already exist.

 ### Service Bus - Basic Tier